How to buy Nike (NKE) shares in Australia

-NIKE, Inc is a footwear & accessories business with stocks listed in the US.
+Nike Inc is a footwear & accessories business with stocks listed in the US.
 Nike shares (NKE) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$133.74 – a decrease of 1.99% over the previous week.
+Its last market close was US$110.27 – an increase of 2.44% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Nike

 - Search for Nike.
 Find the share by name or ticker symbol: NKE.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Nike.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?